 Located between Walcha and Port Macquarie in northern New South Wales, Oxley Wild Rivers National Park lies within an ancient spine of volcanic peaks and water-carved valleys.
 For thousands of years the mountains were roamed by the Dangaddi people, then divvied up as pastureland from the 1840s onwards.

 You can get a sense of the area’s mind-bending topography if you stop by some of the better-known attractions along Waterfall Way and Oxley Highway.
-Apsley Falls and Wollomombi Falls in particular showcase the deep, crumbling ravines at their most extreme; water plummeting over the 100m gorge walls before disappearing under massive rock falls.
+Apsley Falls and Wollomombi Falls showcase the deep, crumbling ravines at their most extreme; where water plummets over the 100m gorge walls before disappearing under massive rock falls.

 Impressive?
 Without a doubt, but these lookouts won’t exactly test your mettle.